RUSSELL F. COX

 Ramser earned his Doctor of Pharmacy degree from the University of Kentucky, Lexington.

 STEVE L. READY

-SYSTEM VICE PRESIDENT AND CHIEF INFORMATION OFFICER
+SENIOR VICE PRESIDENT AND CHIEF INFORMATION OFFICER

 Steve L. Ready joined Norton Healthcare in September 1998 as manager, end user computing, Information Services.
 He was promoted to director, IS customer service; then division director, enterprise services; and associate vice president, enterprise services, before advancing to his current position.

 Ready is responsible for IS system infrastructure, IS support for clinical and business applications, IS strategic planning and related areas.
 His contributions during his career with Norton Healthcare have included many system implementations, including the Epic electronic medical records system and the robust IS service and support model in place today.

 A native of Lexington, Kentucky, Ready earned his bachelor’s degree in business management from Indiana Wesleyan University, Marion.
 He is a certified Microsoft systems engineer.

 Andrew Strausbaugh began his current role in November 2015 after serving as vice president of operations and finance for the hospital since 2006.
 As the third employee hired for Norton Brownsboro Hospital while it was still in its planning phases, he had the opportunity to help design and develop operations for the new facility.
 Strausbaugh has more than 20 years of experience in the health care field.
 He joined Norton Healthcare in May 2004 as a division director of reimbursement.
 Prior to that, he worked for Deaconess Health System in Evansville, Indiana, and The Ohio State University Medical Center in Columbus.

 He holds a Bachelor of Arts degree in business administration from Hanover College, Hanover, Indiana, and a Master of Health Administration degree from Indiana University, Indianapolis.